 It is said that the third time is the charm, can a camera make it a second time around?
-Read the Canon G1x mkii review to find out
+Read the Canon G1x mkii review to find out why it is one of the best street photography cameras.

 What to expect from this review